 The Caspian Sea or Mazandaran Sea is the world's largest inland body of water, with a surface area of 371,000 km² (143,000 sq. mi.), and therefore has characteristics common to both seas and lakes.
 It is often listed as the world's largest lake, though it is not a freshwater one.
 The Alborz Mountains Range causes to flow of various rivers(Amol, Haraz, Sefid rood Rivers) into the Caspian lake, some of which are very suitable for water sports(Rafting).

-The Caspian sea has an important role in the cuisine style of Iran northern cities(Iranian Cuisine).
-The different kind of fish, birds, and local poultry has been used in their dishes.
+The Caspian sea has an important role in the cuisine style of Iran's northern cities(Iranian Cuisine).
+Different kind of fish, birds, and local poultry has been used in their dishes.
 If you want to try the best B&B fish kebabs this is it.
 But, they try to ignore the sea and focus on the local wealth of fruit, nuts, olives, and vegetables.
 Typical dishes are packed with garlic and turmeric, which can be rather shocking for the sensitive taste buds of central Iranian tourists.
 Sirabi is essentially fried garlic leaves with egg, Shami Rashti is deep-fried lentil-and-meat patties, Baghilah Qotoq are dill-and-garlic-flavored broad beans, while Anarbij (meatballs in walnut and pomegranate sauce) is a variant of Fesenjun (chicken with walnuts).
 Torche (sour) kabab is another favorite.
 Easier to find than any of the above is mirza ghasemi, a vegetarian marvel of mashed aubergine, squash, garlic, and egg.
 Although often listed as a starter, it makes a delicious meal when served with rice or bread.

 The second natural effect of Iran has registered after the Lut desert in the 43rd of the UNESCO World Heritage Committee.
 Hyrcanian forests in northern Iran and in the south of the Caspian Sea are spread in all northern provinces of Iran Mazandaran-Gilan and Golestan provinces are covered with these forests of 40 million years old.
 The Hirkani ecosystem is home to 296 bird species, 98 mammal species, and 150 native trees and shrubs.
 These forests have different types of vegetation depending on the altitude.
 Its most famous trees are rush, oak, alder, elm, ash, and cedar.